 These works emphasized the body’s vulnerability and made reference to feminist theories of the “abject,” which conceived of the body as a messy, porous, and boundary-less system.
 Blood Pool, for instance, features a small, apparently violated figure, huddled into a fetal position on the floor.
 Many other works of this period feature bodily fluids or marks of injury.

 Mysticism and mythologies

 Throughout the 1990s, Smith would come to embrace her religious upbringing, creating works that are spiritual, ethereal, and markedly more decorative.
 Celestial motifs and references to the natural world became ubiquitous, although these themes are still deeply connected to the body.
 As an investigation of the body in its capacity for fertility, reproduction, and nurturing, this turn towards the natural environment would eventually lead Smith to her interest in animals and our connections to them.

 Lying with the Wolf is an extension of this yearning to connect the earthly with the spiritual and the personal with the collective.

-1. As quoted in Christopher Lyon, “Free Fall: Kiki Smith on Her Art” in Kiki Smith, ed.
-Helaine Posner and Christopher Lyon, New York, NY: The Monacelli Press, Inc: page 37.
+As quoted in Christopher Lyon, “Free Fall: Kiki Smith on Her Art,” Kiki Smith, edited by Helaine Posner and Christopher Lyon (New York: The Monacelli Press, 2005), p.
+37.